How to Become a Bookkeeper from Home

 Amy: It has been a work in progress, as I love what I do and don’t mind working in the evenings or weekends, however, the family does care.
 So, I have made it a point to try and enjoy my weekends away from my clients and spend my time with the family.

 Kirstin: My work in clients’ books is typically done 10 minutes here, 5 minutes there, etc., in between crises from my 3-year-old ;-).
 But also we have a pretty decent routine due to being a large, homeschooling family.
 So adding this in wasn’t too terribly difficult.
 However, it was strange for my kids for Mom to say things like “I have to do this for work.”
 They are used to it by now.

-I would like to thank Amy and Kirstin for taking the time answering these questions and letting us learn from them.
+I would like to thank Amy and Kirstin for taking the time answering these questions and letting us learn how to become a bookkeeper.

 Do you have any additional questions about Bookkeeping?
 Put them in the comment section.